BernieHuang2008/HackerDomination/game/maps/ZERO/cities/Social Engineering/assets/manual.md

 ## Mission
 1. Hack into Peter Lee's **"unhackable server"** (host name: `PLee-Unhackable`)
 2. Reset the password of 'root' user
-3. Close the shell, another hacker will check the server later
+3. Close the shell, submit the mission.

 ## Key Info
 - The server can be accessed via SSH